 WHAT IS A DATA STRATEGY?

-Identify data and understand it’s meaning regardless of structure, origin or location.
+Identification of data and understanding of its meaning – regardless of structure, origin or location.

-Package data so it can be reused, shared, and provide rules and access guidelines for the data.
+Packaging data so it can be reused, shared, along with providing rules and access guidelines for the data.

-In days gone by, when a request for data came up, an application developer created an extract by either creating a file and dumping that data in it or building a one-off program to support another application’s request.
-The developer didn’t think about ongoing data provisioning needs, data reuse or sharing.
-Today, data sharing is definitely not a specialised need or an infrequent occurrence.
+Previously when a request for data came up, an application developer created an extract by either creating a file and dumping that data in it, or building a one-off program to support another application’s request.
+The developer didn’t think about ongoing data provisioning needs, reuse or sharing.
+Today, data sharing is definitely not a specialised, or infrequent, need.

 Establish, manage and communicate information policies and mechanisms for effective data usage.

-The strength of the data strategy components above are that they help you identify these goals within each individual discipline area.
-Every company has a unique combination of skills and a different set of strengths and weaknesses.
+The data strategy components above help you identify these goals within each individual discipline area.
+Every company has a unique combination of skills, and a different set of strengths and weaknesses.

-Move and combine data residing in disparate systems, and provide a unified, consistent data view.
+Moving and combining data residing in disparate systems, therefore providing a unified, consistent data view.

 At the time of creation, data is raw.
-It hasn’t been prepared or transformed to make it ready to use.
-Process is the component of data strategy that addresses the activities required to evolve data from a raw ingredient into a finished good.
+It has not been prepared or transformed to make it ready to use.
+The Process component of data strategy addresses the activities required to evolve data from a raw ingredient into a finished good.

 A manufacturing process is needed to turn raw data into something that can be used.
-This is done using a series of small steps that transform, correct and format the data.
-This is often known as data cleansing
+This is done using a series of small steps that transform, correct and format the data, often known as data cleansing.

 Persist data in a structure and location that supports easy, shared access and processing.

-Data storage seems like it should be simple, yet it is actually extremely complex.
-Most businesses have a means to store data.
-This bit is simple.
-It is the gap between this and having an efficient plan or system to share or move data where businesses become unstuck.
+Data storage appears simple, yet it is actually very complex.
+Most businesses have a means to store data, which is simple.
+Having an efficient plan, or system, to share or move data where businesses become unstuck.

 As organisations have evolved and data assets have grown, it has become clear that storing all data in a single location is either difficult or impossible.
-The problem is that the size and distributed nature of our organisations makes loading data into a single platform impractical.
+More importantly, the size and distributed nature of our organisations makes loading data into a single platform impractical.

 SO, WHERE DO DPAS COME IN?

-With our team of experts, we can help you identify strengths and weaknesses in your organisation and, alongside your team, develop an efficient and bespoke data strategy that will harness your organisations strengths and combat weaknesses.
+We can help you identify strengths and weaknesses in your organisation and, alongside your team, develop an efficient and bespoke data strategy.
+This will be designed to harness your specific organisation’s strengths and combat weaknesses.